Capstone-Projects-2023-Fall/project-studysync/documentation/docs/testing/integration-testing.md

 - A user is about to take a naturalization test but does not have time to study for it due to work, so they need to practice for the test using StudySync.
   - Users opens the website and logs in with their StudySync accounts.
-  - Then since there is nothing on StudySync that he needs to learn, the user needs to add some questions.
+  - Then since there is nothing on StudySync that he needs to learn, the user needs to add some flashcards.
   - He then adds the naturalization test questions he has studied and uploads them to StudySync.
   - After completing the upload of the flashcard items he chose flashcard mode to study those terms and definitions.
   - When the flashcard comes out there are three options, know, don't know, and not sure.